mmjmike/CombLabel/README.md

 ## Package scripts

 * **ncsgen.py** - interactive console application, that generates files,
-    describing NMR coding systems, based on the spectra and labeling types which are entered by user
+    describing NMR coding systems (NCS), based on the spectra and labeling types which are entered by user
 * **blockfinder.py** - generates Elementary Blocks (ELB) for universal
     scheme calculation, based on the chosen NCS and number of samples limit